rakutentech/ios-miniapp/USERGUIDE.md

 <a id="query-param-mini-app"></a>

-### Passing Query parameters while creating Mini-app
+### Passing Query parameters while creating Mini App

-While creating a mini app, you can pass the optional query parameter as well.
-This query parameter will be appended to the mini-app's URL.
+While creating a Mini App, you can pass the optional query parameter as well.
+This query parameter will be appended to the Mini App's URL.

 For eg.,